Aventura, Florida

-Aventura is a planned, suburban city in northeastern Miami-Dade County, Florida, United States, 15 mi north of Miami and part of the Miami metropolitan area.
-The city is especially known for Aventura Mall, the third largest mall in the United States by total square feet of retail space and the largest mall in Florida.
+Aventura is a planned suburban city in northeastern Miami-Dade County, Florida, United States, 15 mi north of Miami and part of the Miami metropolitan area.
+The city is especially known for Aventura Mall, the fifth largest mall in the United States by total square feet of retail space and the largest mall in Florida.

 The city name is from the Spanish word for "adventure", and was named "Aventura" after the developers of the original group of condominiums in the area, Eddie Lewis and Don Soffer, who had remarked "What an adventure this is going to be."

 As of the 2020 census, the city population was 40,242, up from 35,762 in 2010.

 History

 Initially referred to as "Turnberry", Aventura began to be developed during the early 1970s and became an incorporated city in 1995.
 The Aventura Police Department was formed in 1997.

 The city is home to the luxury resort Turnberry Isle, where the yacht Monkey Business was docked during the Gary Hart/Donna Rice incident, which contributed to Hart's ending his 1988 bid for the presidency.

-Aventura is also home to the Aventura Mall, the third-largest shopping mall in the US.
+Aventura is also home to the Aventura Mall, the fifth-largest shopping mall in the US.
 Built in 1983, it is a joint venture of Turnberry Associates and Simon Property, and brings a major source of income to the city.

 In early 2001, former US President Bill Clinton delivered one of his first speeches after leaving the White House at Aventura-Turnberry Jewish Center.

 Geography and climate

 Geography

-Aventura is located in northeastern Miami–Dade County at 25.964345°N 80.135818°W. It is bordered to the east by Golden Beach and Sunny Isles Beach, to the south by North Miami Beach, and to the west by unincorporated Ojus.
+Aventura is in northeastern Miami–Dade County at 25.964345°N 80.135818°W. It is bordered to the east by Golden Beach and Sunny Isles Beach, to the south by North Miami Beach, and to the west by unincorporated Ojus.
 It is bordered to the north by Hallandale Beach in Broward County.
 U.S. Route 1 (Biscayne Boulevard) runs along the western edge of the city, leading south 15 mi to Downtown Miami and north 12 mi to Fort Lauderdale.

 According to the United States Census Bureau, the city has an area of 3.5 sqmi.
 Of that, 2.6 sqmi are land and 0.9 sqmi (24.73%) are water.
 The Atlantic Intracoastal Waterway and Dumfoundling Bay form the eastern border of the city, while the southern border is within Maule Lake.